 Different to the vast majority of Boxer, the pianos on this one are buried, and despite there being a swarm of blood curdling, rip-roaring guitars that underpin Berninger’s David Berman meets Leonard Cohen baritone, it’s Bryan Deverndorf’s looping drums that provide its signature ‘riff’, before a sea of brass brings the song to its conclusion.

 With its ambiguous money-centric lyrics – ‘I still owe money to the money to the money I owe,’ one assumes that singer/lyricist, Matt Berninger, is referencing his decision to quit his solid salaried job as a graphic designer to take a punt at being a rock star (which up to that point in 2010 had not proved a profitable decision).
 But despite the incoherent narrative, its ambiguity is a plus, as it allows the listener to take on their own meaning.
-Plus it’s a song just as much about feeling as content – and one you just can’t help but sing a long with!
+Plus it’s a song just as much about feeling as content – and one you just can’t help but sing-a-long with!

 Unsurprisingly, the song has become a firm live staple.
 And whenever I think about the song, I’m taken back to a show at Manchester Apollo in 2013 on the Trouble Will Find Me tour.
-In one of those perfect microcosmic moments – which are all too rare, but are the reason music lovers keep going to see live music – the song erupted, something you’d imagine that would be akin to an Oasis reunion show and the band was quite literally carried by a swarm of Mancunian voices.
+In one of those perfect microcosmic moments – which are rare, but are the reason music lovers keep going to see live music – the song erupted, something you’d imagine that would be akin to an Oasis reunion show and the band was quite literally carried by a swarm of Mancunian voices.

 So while it may not be the archetypal National song in so many ways, it has become one of their archetypal live songs, and was – for many – the gateway, not only to this wonderfully special album, but this wonderfully special band.